vaithak/vaithak.github.io/_posts/2021-06-21-gsoc-about-project.md

 This project aims to implement new randomized methods to approximate the number of linear extensions based on volume approximation.

 ## Mathematical details of the project
-First, I will start by introducing the terms used in the above section, because one all the terms are clear, the aim of the project will become crystal clear (hopefully).
+First, I will start by introducing the terms used in the above section, because once all the terms are clear, the aim of the project will become crystal clear (hopefully).

 ### Poset
 The term “poset” is short for “partially ordered set”, that is, a set whose elements are ordered but not all pairs of elements are required to be comparable in the order.